 Once you identify jobs for which you would like to apply, it is time to start preparing your application materials.
 A typical application includes a resume, cover letter, and writing sample.
 Some employers may also ask for a transcript and references or letters of recommendation.

-By the end of your 2L summer, you should have completed the following to prepare materials for an entry-level public interest job search.
+During your 2L summer, complete the following to prepare materials for an entry-level public interest job search.
 See the entry-level job search timeline for additional action steps.

 Materials